milos-pujic/cypress-cucumber-e2e-tests/README.md

 Example of above commands with possible variables:

-- `npx cypress open --env ENV=local` - Open Cypress UI to execute tests against Local environnement
+- `npx cypress open --env ENV=local` - Open Cypress UI to execute tests against Local environment
-- `npx cypress run --env ENV=prod` - Execute All tests without opening the Cypress UI against Production environnement
+- `npx cypress run --env ENV=prod` - Execute All tests without opening the Cypress UI against Production environment
-- `npx cypress run --spec "**/login.feature" --env ENV=local` - Execute Login feature without opening the Cypress UI on Local environnement
+- `npx cypress run --spec "**/login.feature" --env ENV=local` - Execute Login feature without opening the Cypress UI on Local environment
-- `npx cypress run --env ENV=prod,TAGS='(@booking or @contact) and (not @bug)'` - Execute tests tagged with `@booking` or `@contact` which are not also tagged with `@bug`, without opening the Cypress UI on Production environnement
+- `npx cypress run --env ENV=prod,TAGS='(@booking or @contact) and (not @bug)'` - Execute tests tagged with `@booking` or `@contact` which are not also tagged with `@bug`, without opening the Cypress UI on Production environment

 Some of predefined scripts in [`package.json`](/package.json) are doing same thing as commands above:

-- `npm run cy:open:local` or `npm run cy:open:prod` - Open Cypress UI to execute tests against Local or Production environnement
+- `npm run cy:open:local` or `npm run cy:open:prod` - Open Cypress UI to execute tests against Local or Production environment
-- `npm run cy:run:local` or `npm run cy:run:prod` - Execute All tests without opening the Cypress UI against Local or Production environnement
+- `npm run cy:run:local` or `npm run cy:run:prod` - Execute All tests without opening the Cypress UI against Local or Production environment

 ## Local Docker Environment with Docker for Desktop